anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 <img width="624" alt="post_get_user" src="https://user-images.githubusercontent.com/12598420/47145467-bc089400-d2c1-11e8-8707-8e2d2e8c3127.png">

 And at the same time you **don't have to search** for or think hard of any **syntaxes** to do the job.
-That means, you are ready with a BDD scenario test in couple of minutes with simple JSON steps(see below).
-Advantage here is the tests are instantly readable to anyone because it simple JSON payloads as it is.
+That means, you are ready with a BDD scenario test in a couple of minutes with simple JSON steps(see below).
+Advantage here is the tests are instantly readable to anyone because of, it enables simple JSON payloads as it is.

 <img width="566" alt="expanded-simple" src="https://user-images.githubusercontent.com/12598420/45925725-fe34f480-bf12-11e8-941c-cb3ec8da6c3e.png"> <br />